hiimvikash/css/README.md

 > _"Why isn’t this working?"_
 > _"Why is this element behaving like this?"_
-> _"Why does adding one line break everything else?"_
+> _"Why does adding one line, break everything else?"_
+> _"Why is this div overflowing?"_
+> _"Where did this horizontal scrollbar even come from?"_

 If you nodded “yes” — you’re not alone.
-In fact, I’ve been exactly where you are.
-That’s why I created this repo.
+In fact, **I’m currently in the same state too** — trying to truly understand CSS rather than just make things “look okay.”

+That’s why I created this repo — a place where I’m documenting every concept I explore and understand along the way.

-> I’m learning new things every day — It’s not just a static collection — it’s a growing learning log.
+> I’m learning new things every day — it’s not just a static collection — it’s a growing learning log.

 ---